Canine tooth: Synapsids

+Canine teeth emerged early within the synapsid lineage (which includes mammals).
+In some "pelycosaurian" synapsids, multiple pairs of canine teeth were present in the upper jaw, but in therapsids (with the exception of Raranimus) only one pair of canines is present.

 Non-synapsids

 In non-synapsids, such as reptiles and crocodiles, teeth similar to canines may be termed "caniniform" ("canine-shaped") teeth.
 Teeth or appendages with similar appearances found in many snakes and invertebrates, such as spiders, are referred to as fangs, but are usually modified to inject venom.

 Additional images

 Medical animation showing Canine teeth and their arrangement in the mouth of an adult human being.